capnajax/ideal-password/README.md

 ### v1.2

-* "common passwords" -- treats common passwords as an entropy class, reducing the entropy of password that contains one of the common ones.
+* "common passwords" -- treats common passwords as an entropy class, reducing the entropy of password that contains one of the common ones

 ### v1.1